The James Pantyfedwen Foundation

-Applications can only be considered for postgraduate study and some priority is currently given to those students undertaking postgraduate research work.
+Applications can only be considered from Welsh people for postgraduate study, and some priority is currently given to those students undertaking postgraduate research work.
 The Foundation does not, in any circumstances, supplement awards provided by local education authorities and research councils.

 Value of Award

 All applicants must meet the qualifying criteria, set out as follows.
-Applications can only be considered from Welsh people who satisfy the conditions set out in paragraph (a) below, together with any ONE of the conditions (i – iii) set out in paragraph (b).
+Applications can only be considered from Welsh people who satisfy the follwing conditions:

-(a) Applicants must have a permanent address in Wales at sometime during the three years immediately preceding the date of application (note that a term-time address in Wales, such as a college or university student, does NOT fall within this category).
+- Applicants must have a permanent address in Wales at sometime during the three years immediately preceding the date of application (note that a term-time address in Wales, such as a college or university student, does NOT fall within this category) and

-(iii) Applicants who have for an aggregate period of not less than seven years been regular pupils or students at any educational institution(s) in Wales
+- Applicants must be either born in Wales OR have one or both parents born in Wales OR have for an aggregate period of not less than seven years been regular pupils or students at any educational institution(s) in Wales

 Currently the Foundation does NOT consider applications of the following types:

-(ix) Master’s courses of more than one year’s duration.
-In such cases applications for the second year of study are allowed.
+- Master’s courses of more than one year’s duration.
+In such cases applications for the second year of study are allowed

 How to Apply